LunaCommunity/Playable-Examples/README.md

 ### Optional

+1. Update the luna.json file with your app store URLs
-1. Create a playground.json configuration file which contains the parameters in your game, for quick editing in Playground.
+2. Create a playground.json configuration file which contains the parameters in your game, for quick editing in Playground.

 Example of types:
 ```